dyhes/zulip/docs/production/video-calls.md

-   - On the **App Credentials** tab, set both the **Redirect URL for OAuth** and the **Whitelist URL** to `https://zulip.example.com/calls/zoom/complete` (replacing `zulip.example.com` by your main Zulip hostname).
+   - On the **App Credentials** tab, set both the **Redirect URL for OAuth** and the **Whitelist URL** to `https://zulip.example.com/calls/zoom/complete` (replacing `zulip.example.com` by your main Aloha hostname).
    - On the **Scopes** tab, add the `meeting:write` scope.

-You can then configure your Zulip server to use that Zoom app as
+You can then configure your Aloha server to use that Zoom app as
 follows:

 1. In `/etc/zulip/zulip-secrets.conf`, set `video_zoom_client_secret`